Nationals vs. Padres Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 53 hits with seven doubles, a triple, seven home runs and 12 walks.
-He has driven in 24 runs with four stolen bases.
+- Thomas has put up 54 hits with eight doubles, a triple, seven home runs and 12 walks.
+He has driven in 25 runs with four stolen bases.

-- Thomas hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 games he is hitting .366 with three doubles, three home runs, two walks and six RBI.
+- Thomas will look for his 10th straight game with a hit in this contest.
+In his last 10 outings he is hitting .341 with four doubles, three home runs, two walks and seven RBI.

 Thomas Recent Games